Hunger and Domestic Violence: How Today’s Food Aid Builds Dams, Fills Bellies & Empowers Women

-Then, in 2018, Patience’s life turned around: She joined WFP’s Food for Assets (FFA) project in the town of Mazambara, Zimbabwe.
+Then, in 2018, Patience’s life turned around: She joined the United Nations World Food Programme’s (WFP) Food for Assets (FFA) project in the town of Mazambara, Zimbabwe.
 As part of the FFA project, members of the local community work to rehabilitate or build local infrastructure in exchange for food.
-In Mbire, participants of WFP’s FAA program are building a dam – digging trenches and carrying stones – to cope with the ongoing drought.
+In Mbire, participants of the U.N.
+World Food Programme’s FAA program are building a dam – digging trenches and carrying stones – to cope with the ongoing drought.
 In exchange, each participant receives 120 pounds of sorghum, 25 pounds of cow peas and 1 gallon of vegetable oil every month.

 This community-centered approach has extra benefits, like promoting nutrition, gender equality and social protection.
 The project includes trainings on how to grow small agriculture or livestock businesses.
 For example, participants learn how to raise goats and chickens and how to find markets to sell them.

 Patience says she has become “a jack-of-all-trades,” thanks to the training she’s received.